-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and sets out six lawful bases for processing personal data.
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and sets out six lawful bases for processing personal data.
 One of those bases is obtaining the data subject's consent for one or more specific processing purposes.
 (Article 6(1)(a), GDPR.)
 For more on:

-- When the GDPR requires data subject consent, including valid consent elements, documentation, and withdrawing consent, see Country Q&A, Data Protection in the EU: Overview: Question 9 and Practice Notes: - Overview of EU General Data Protection Regulation: Consent requirements. - Consent under the GDPR (GDPR and DPA 2018) (UK). - Practice note, GDPR: Recitals: Recital 32. - The other legal grounds for processing personal data: - in Greece, see Question 10. - under the GDPR, see Country Q&A, Data Protection in the EU: Overview: Question 10.
+- When the GDPR requires data subject consent, including valid consent elements, documentation, and withdrawing consent, see Country Q&A, Data Protection in the EU: Overview: Question 9 and Practice Notes: - Overview of EU General Data Protection Regulation: Consent requirements; and - Demonstrating Compliance with the GDPR. - The other legal grounds for processing personal data: - in Greece, see Question 10. - under the GDPR, see Country Q&A, Data Protection in the EU: Overview: Question 10.

-The GDPR's consent requirements generally apply under Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law).
+The Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) does not specify, restrict, or expand the GDPR's requirements for consent.